Military dictatorship: Politics

 Military dictatorships vary greatly in how they function, what ideologies they proclaim, and what policies they enforce.
 The level of direct military involvement in governance depends on how the military institution is structured.
 In some cases, the military may be unable to have its interests heard, depending on how integrated the military is with state actors and whether power is divided among military officers.
-Similar to absolute monarchies, military dictatorships traditionally adhere to a classical conception of dictatorship that rejects partisan politics and allows other institutions, such as churches, to exist and hold power.
+Similar to absolute monarchies, military dictatorships traditionally adhere to a classical conception of authoritarianism that rejects partisan politics and allows other institutions, such as churches, to exist and hold power.
 This is contrasted with totalitarianism, which engages in control of all ideological and social elements within the dictatorship.
+Military dictatorships have a comparatively low tolerance for political activity of any sort, and they rarely construct any form of political apparatus or party system to organize the government.
+Instead, military regimes will maintain power through political repression.
+Outside of the political sphere, the regime often does not significantly affect the day-to-day life of citizens.

-Factions are less likely to form along ideological lines among elites within military dictatorships, as military officers are more likely to be aligned in policy preferences and to prioritize military unity, allowing for more efficient implementation of policy.
-Military training often emphasizes unity and cohesiveness within the military.
-These ideas are reinforced by coordinated action through training and military operations, and factionalism is subject to increase when militaries are not actively engaged in these and there is not a clear objective.
-Factionalism affects most military dictatorships, particularly if the regime fails to perform adequately in the eyes of the regime's elites.
+Military dictatorships rarely see economic prosperity.
+Poor economic performance is dangerous to a military regime, as it affects the regime's legitimacy and may even encourage the military to give up power.
+On rare occasions when they do see economic success, it can result in the creation of a middle class.
+This shifts the political dynamic of the regime as the middle class demands more involvement in government.
+Military dictatorship is distinct from oligarchy, and regimes do not necessarily serve the interests of the upper class as other forms of dictatorship often do.
+The economic policies of military regimes can diverge significantly, including both pro-capitalist and anti-capitalist regimes.
+The military generally has the power to redistribute wealth as it sees fit.
+Accordingly, the military will receive more funding while it is in power.
+Military regimes are better equipped for budget-maximization than other regimes, as the military is a close group and does not have to share wealth with an expanding bureaucracy.
+The extent that military riches will increase depends on whether officers prioritize self-enrichment or preserving political power.
+While in power, the military must ensure its members receive enough spoils to keep them satisfied without giving so much that it destabilizes the government.

-Many dictators have chosen to emphasize their strength by incorporating military tradition into their personal styles, such as including military ranks in their formal titles and wearing military uniforms.
+Many dictators have chosen to emphasize their strength by incorporating military tradition into their personal styles.
+This may include adopting military ranks in their formal titles and wearing military uniforms.
 While common among military dictators, these strategies have also been used by civilian dictators.
 Other military dictators have avoided demonstrating their allegiance to the military by dressing in civilian clothes and removing their military ranks so as to invoke the legitimacy of a civilian government.
 Militarism among dictators has become less common in the 21st century as dictators have emphasized public approval over ruling through fear.